ShakirSofi/johnwlambert.github.io/_posts/2019-09-18-feature-descriptors.markdown

 Stored prototype shapes.
 Capture global shape

-Deep Learned Feature Descriptors -- learn the weights/filters from data Learned Invariant Feature Transform (LIFT): 3 networks for detection, orientation, description.
+## Deep Learned Feature Descriptors -- learn the weights/filters from data

+### Learned Invariant Feature Transform (LIFT)
+3 networks for detection, orientation, description.
 Trained separately For matching patches, not full images training the Descriptor first n used to train the Orientation Estimator